Sources: White House press staff; National Ready Mixed Concrete Association, Silver Spring, Md.; Hilltop Basic Resources, Cincinnati; CP staff

-With a rickety, steel trestle bridge as a backdrop, President Obama told a late-September gathering at Hilltop Concrete’s downtown Cincinnati plant, “We used to have the best infrastructure in the world.
+With a rickety, steel trestle bridge as a backdrop, President Obama told a September 22 gathering at Hilltop Concrete’s downtown Cincinnati plant, “We used to have the best infrastructure in the world.
 We’re the country that built the Intercontinental Railroad, Interstate Highway System, Hoover Dam [and] Grand Central Station.”
-With millions of unemployed construction workers ready to do the work for rebuilding America, he added, how can the country now sit back and let China build the best railroad, Europe the best highway, and Singapore a nicer airport?
+With millions of unemployed construction workers ready to do the work for rebuilding America, he added, how can the can country now sit back and let China build the best railroad, Europe the best highway and Singapore a nicer airport?

-Joined by U.S. Transportation Secretary Ray LaHood and Sen. Rand Paul (R-Ky.), President Obama visited the key Ohio ready mixed producer as part of a tour promoting the $448 billion American Jobs Act he sent to Congress in mid-September.
+Joined by U.S. Transportation Secretary Ray LaHood and Sen. Rand Paul (R-KY), President Obama visited the workhorse plant of the key Ohio ready mixed producer as part of a tour promoting the American Jobs Act he sent to Congress in mid-September.
 “The bill …would put people back to work—repairing our roads, bridges, [and] schools,” he told the construction-wise crowd.
 “It would lead to jobs for concrete workers like the ones here at Hilltop; jobs for masons, carpenters, plumbers, electricians, architects, engineers, [and] ironworkers.”

-The American Jobs Act contains three key infrastructure components, the White House reports: a $50 billion immediate investment in rebuilding roadways, railways, transit systems and airports; National Infrastructure Bank, with $10 billion in upfront funding, based on a model Sen. John Kerry (D-Mass.) and Sen. Kay Bailey Hutchison (R-Texas) have championed with bi-partisan support in the Senate; and, following President Obama’s directive to federal departments and agencies, provisions to help identify high impact, job-creating infrastructure projects that can be fast-tracked through the review and permitting processes.
+The American Jobs Act contains three key infrastructure components, the White House reports: a $50 billion immediate investment in rebuilding roadways, railways, transit systems and airports; National Infrastructure Bank, with $10 billion in upfront funding, based on a model Sen. John Kerry (D-MA) and Sen. Kay Bailey Hutchison (R-TX) have championed with bi-partisan support in the Senate; and, following President Obama’s directive to federal departments and agencies, provisions to help identify high-impact, job-creating infrastructure projects that can be fast-tracked through the review and permitting processes.

-“Everything in this bill has been supported by Republicans and Democrats,” said the president.
+“Everything in this bill has been supported in the past by Republicans and Democrats,” said the president.
 “The idea for a big boost in construction is supported by the AFL-CIO [and] the Chamber of Commerce.
-Those two don't get along on much, but they agree we should rebuild America.
+Those two don’t get along on much, but they agree we should rebuild America.